wultra/sike-java/docs/Readme.md

 PrivateKey pub = keyPair.getPrivate();
 ```

-In case you need to export the keys, cast them to `SidhPrivateKey` or `SidhPublicKey` and call either of these methods:
+In case you need to export the keys, cast them to `SidhPrivateKey` or `SidhPublicKey`, and call either of these methods:

 - `getEncoded()` - returns the byte array representation of the key
-- `toOctetString()` - converts the key to octet string as defined in SIKE specification
+- `toOctetString()` - converts the key to an octet string as defined in SIKE specification

 You can also obtain the numeric representation of keys using:

 - `priv.getKey()` - returns the FpElement representing the private key
 - `pub.getPx()` - returns the Fp2Element representing the public key element phi(Px)
 - `pub.getQx()` - returns the Fp2Element representing the public key element phi(Qx)
 - `pub.getRx()` - returns the Fp2Element representing the public key element phi(Rx)

 You can obtain the BigInteger representations of the keys using:

 - `priv.getM()` - returns the BigInteger representing the private key
 - `pub.getPx().getX0().getX()` - returns the BigInteger representing the real part of public key x coordinate phi(Px)
 - `pub.getPx().getX1().getX()` - returns the BigInteger representing the imaginary part of public key x coordinate phi(Px)